linuxserver/docker-quassel-core/README.md

 * Upgrade to the latest version of Quassel simply `docker restart quassel-core`.
 * Monitor the logs of the container in realtime `docker logs -f quassel-core`.

 ## Versions

+* 01.09.15: Fixed mistake in README
-* 30.07.15: Switched to internal baseimage, and fixed a bug with updateing the webinterface.
+* 30.07.15: Switched to internal baseimage, and fixed a bug with updating the webinterface.
 * 06.07.15: Enabled BLOWFISH encryption and added a (optional) webinterface, for the times you dont have access to your client.
 * 2.1 LinuxServer.io related documentation updates
 * 2.0 New gid\uid fix, and code cleanup.